 Is haunting the wind

-I think the poem suits a little linocut I made just before Christmas.
+I think the poem suits a little linocut I made.

 The Seafarer is an old Anglo-Saxon poem.
 One of the few surviving pieces of literature from nigh on 1,000 years ago.
 A poem recorded when the English language was in its infancy.
 I came across it in an old tattered paperback of The Earliest English Poems, translated by Michael Alexander.
 A Penguin Classic (published 1966) on my bookshelf that I bought for a few pence at a jumble sale ages ago but never read till now!
 I love it because it mentions the curlew.